boluT-bi/netflix-app/README.md

   This project implements the collaborative filtering machine learning technique, matrix factorization, to predict the ratings of unrated items stored in the browser by a a         particular profile of a user.

-### Access
-The application is hosted on a google cloud server and can be accessed via <https://magnetic-signer-331716.ew.r.appspot.com>.Notify me through my e-mail: bolutalabi97@gmail.com